ojrojas/OroQuizClash/draft/constitution.md

 # 37. Technical Evaluation Objective

-Because QuizArena is also a technical assessment project, the implementation SHOULD demonstrate the following competencies:
+Because OroQuizClash is also a technical assessment project, the implementation SHOULD demonstrate the following competencies:

 ### Architecture